Xenon-s/ioBroker.device-reminder/README.md

 - **auto off**: If selected, the power outlet will automatically switch off after the process is finished
 - **timer**: Here you can optionally enter a timeout in **minutes**.
 After the timeout has expired, the power outlet will be switched off *if auto off is activated*.
 The end notification of the device is not affected by a timeout!
+- **abort detection**: If activated, the adapter tries to detect whether a device has already been switched off manually before the notification and then no longer reports.

 After clicking on "**Save and close**", a folder is now created under *Objects -> device-reminder* for each newly created Device, in which
 - the current runtime in hh:mm:ss